Pete30/3dtiskarna/Section-3.4-Assembling-the-Extruder.md

 </tbody>
 </table>

 -   Slide the remaining two extruder springs behind the heads of the M3x20 screws

 -   Tighten the screws (but not too tight!!)

-    -   Make sure the bearing can still turn.
-If not reduce the pressure on the screws.

     -   The ball bearing is (almost) touching the filament pulley

-    -   Feeding a piece of filament into the filament path bends the springs and firmly pushes the filament onto the filament pulley, causing the teeth of the pulley to leave imprints on the plastic filament.

 <table>
 <colgroup>